Add

 Key similarities

-• Possibility to duplicate projects/pages.
+• Ability to duplicate projects / pages.

-Project Type Webflow: suitable?
+Project type Webflow: suitable?
 Webstudio: suitable?

 Marketing landing page Excellent Excellent

-Marketing landing pages and presentation sites
+Marketing landing pages and showcase websites

 • Webflow

-• Numerous templates, advanced animations.
+• Many templates, advanced animations.

-• Very fast online with integrated hosting.
+• Very fast launch with integrated hosting.

 • Webstudio